 “A woman’s underclothing is more a part of her, is more truly indicative of her real nature, than all the fine gowns that she may have in her wardrobe.
 It tells whether she has innate, refined taste, for no matter how plain one’s nightdresses and petticoats may be, it is always possible to have them dainty.”

-Another reason for French lingerie purchases by women was provided by a nineteenth century fashion magazine when they stated, “Love of dainty underwear is innate in womankind.”
+Another reason for French lingerie purchases by women was provided by a nineteenth century fashion magazine when it stated, “Love of dainty underwear is innate in womankind.”
 Of course, there was no daintier lingerie in the world than French lingerie.
 Daintiness meant pretty flairs on gowns and delicate handwork or embroidery on pieces.
 French lingerie was also regularly trimmed with silk, ornamented with clusters of pleats or tucks, and embellished with fine embroidery.
 Ruffles were another popular addition, and ribbons also added a feminine touch.
 Ribbons were usually pale or delicately tinted in shades of pinks, blues, or lavenders.
 One particular color that was popular on French lingerie in 1896 was lilac, partially because it matched well with the scent of violets:

 “All of her lingerie has a dash of lilac peeping about in lace frills, and there is an unmistakable odor of violets about her boudoir. … Just a few drops of toilet water sprinkled on lingerie before being folded always gives a delightful, lasting odor.”

-Lace was another dainty addition to French lingerie, and one of the more popular laces on French pieces was Valenciennes lace.
-In the seventeenth century, to use up flax yarn, women of Valenciennes began to make bobbin lace with early versions of the lace grounded with fancy mesh.
+Lace was another dainty addition to Victorian French lingerie, and one of the more popular laces on French pieces was Valenciennes lace.
+It was devised in the seventeenth century to use up flax yarn and women of Valenciennes began to make bobbin lace with early versions of the lace grounded with fancy mesh.
 As more open versions of the lace developed, the lace then became known as Valenciennes lace for the town where it was made.
 The open mesh continued to evolve over the eighteenth century and nineteenth century, until by the twentieth century, little of the famous lace was still made in Valenciennes (production had moved long ago to Belgium).
 Moreover, by the nineteenth century the lace could be made by machine rather than by hand.